…and not hard rubber

 A recommendation: If you have not read about the above topics, go and do it, before you continue here.
 I don’t want to dilute this content through writing about peripheral stuff, again.

 I had noticed that roughing nibs reduces the surface contact angle, making the solid material appear/behave more hydrophilic, photo 1.
-In particular, on the underside, where attractiveness is not required, it is mostly needed.
+In particular, on the underside, where attractiveness is not required, it is most needed.

 How could this happen?
 There was no change in material or material characteristics?
 The material preparation (cleaning) had been the same.